 How to use the Simplified Method.
-Complete the Simplified Method Worksheet (an illustrated copy is shown later) to figure your taxable annuity for 1998.
-If the annuity is payable only over your life, use your age at the birthday preceding your annuity starting date.
-For annuity starting dates beginning in 1998, if your annuity is payable over your life and the lives of other individuals, use your combined ages at the birthdays preceding the annuity starting date.
+Complete the Simplified Method Worksheet in the Form 1040 or Form 1040A instructions or in Publication 575 to figure your taxable annuity for 1999.
+If the annuity is payable only over your life, use your age on your annuity starting date to complete line 3 of the worksheet.
+If your annuity is payable over your life and the lives of other individuals, use your combined ages on the annuity starting date.
+(However, if your annuity starting date is before 1998, use the primary annuitant's age on the annuity starting date.)
+If the annuity does not depend on anyone's life expectancy, use the total number of monthly annuity payments under the contract.

-Be sure to keep a copy of the completed worksheet; it will help you figure your 1999 taxable annuity.
+Be sure to keep a copy of the completed worksheet; it will help you figure your taxable annuity in later years.